straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 > For clarification you do not install Linux OS, Linux is a [kernel](https://en.wikipedia.org/wiki/Linux_kernel).
 Instead you install a Linux distribution or distro.

-There are multiple methods to run or install a Linux distro on a regular PC/laptop.
+It's helpful to understand early on what your options are for installing a Linux distro on a traditional PC/laptop.
 1. Install the Linux distro as the sole OS (ie you have an older Windows version on the PC that is not supported anymore or you're using a Raspberry Pi type system that only has enough SD card space/processing power to run Linux)
 2. Dual boot.
 Install the Linux distro along side the other OS.
 When you boot the machine you decide which OS to start.
 The most common method I use because when you're in the Linux distro you have all options/hardware available to you.
 Downside is both OS's require a hard drive partition/space.
 When you want to use one vs the other you need to reboot.
 3. [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (windows subsystem for Linux) This option is becoming more popular and is similar to running Wine.
 You run Linux inside your windows environment.
 No reboot is required and it takes care of a lot of the Linux installation.
 Hardware resources are not as much an issue but you do not get all the Linux functionality (systemctl, vnc servers may not work the same).
 If you want to play with Linux but are not interested in Raspberry Pi/STEM projects WSL is probably the easiest option.